 Step 5.
 Renew Your License Every Two Years and Complete Continuing Education Requirements

-Your license will expire on July 31st of every other year.
-You’ll receive a notice reminding you to renew, which you can do through the board’s online system.
+Your license will expire on July 31st of every other year upon the completion of 20 hours of continuing education.
+You’ll receive a notice reminding you to renew through PALS.

-The continuing education credits must be completed through the American Speech-Language-Hearing Association or an ASHA-approved entity, including ASHA-accredited universities in Pennsylvania.
+The continuing education credits must be completed through the American Speech-Language-Hearing Association or an ASHA-approved entity, including CAA-accredited universities in Pennsylvania.

 You’ll need to be sure to keep documentation of your continuing education credits, which might include flyers, brochures, or a letter or certificate of completion signed by the program’s instructor.
 You won’t need to send these to the board each renewal period, but the board will periodically audit licensed SLPs to ensure completion of continuing education credits.